-This course aims to provide students with a critical knowledge of the main themes regarding Fascist Art and Culture.
+This course aims to provide you with a critical knowledge of the main themes regarding Fascist Art and Culture.
 In an age which precedes the diffusion of mass media, art, architecture, literature, and music played a major role in the growth and the success of “Fascist ideals”.
-This course gives students a chance to study an important topic, which is usually relegated to minor chapters of monographs and publications regarding Fascism as a whole.
+This course will give you a chance to study an important topic, which is usually relegated to minor chapters of monographs and publications regarding Fascism as a whole.

 The focus of the course will be on the following main topics:

 The search for a pure Italian style (Art, Architecture, Literature)

 - Rejection of the ornate and the elaborate

 The revival of the Antiquity (Archaeology, Architecture, Sculpture)